Why we use Edge to generate ideas

 The average lifespan of a company is rapidly reducing.
 Yale professor Richard Foster found that the average lifespan of a company listed in the US has decreased by more than 50 years in the last century to just fifteen years.
 For tech startups, this boom and bust is even more apparent.
 We have all seen companies heralded as the next unicorn crash and burn overnight.

-At EF we want to help you build enduring businesses that can create long term value for customers, founders and investors.
+At EF we want to help you build enduring businesses that create long term value for customers, founders and investors.
 To make this happen, you need to ensure a level of defensibility in your startup, even at the earliest stage of ideation.

 Edge gives you a head start as a founder.